sdiehl/kaleidoscope/tutorial.md

 An LLVM *module* consists of a sequence of toplevel mutually scoped definitions of functions, globals, type declarations, and external declarations.

+Symbols used in an LLVM module are either global or local.
+Global symbols begin with ``@`` and local symbols begin with ``%``.
+All symbols must be defined or forward declared.

 ```perl
 declare i32 @putchar(i32)